 The City of London:

-The overall setting of the game is really cool, from it’s dark gothic alleyways to it’s old, abandoned buildings – it’s all highly detailed and spot on in terms of its aesthetic design and look.
+The overall setting of the game is really cool, from its dark gothic alleyways to its old, abandoned buildings – it’s all highly detailed and spot-on in terms of its aesthetical design and looks.
 The only thing I saw which didn’t seem very time appropriate was a guy in the West End, near a church, who looked like he was wearing modern clothing.
 Other than that, it all looked spot on.
 The map itself isn’t huge, but it’s basically a maze with many, many doors and gates locked off as they are ‘locked from the other side’ – which is both annoying and clever.
 It’s annoying as in the beginning, you will find a very restricted map, with no fast travel, where you are going the same routes over and over in order to reach your destination.
 Yet, later on, you are on the other side of those gates which remain open once you first unlock them – this means shortcuts and new pathways are opened up to you the further you progress.

 The streets are populated by whatever enemies you have uncovered, so vampire hunters, priests, werewolf-like creatures, vampires etc… who will respawn whenever you either enter a new loading-screen area or you die.
 This can get a bit frustrating if you have worked your way through the sewers to kill a beast, only to find out you’re too weak and you die.
 Then, you turn around to get out of the sewers and suddenly everyone has respawned.
 Especially if the reason you wanted to leave was to get some potions.

-The citizens which I mentioned above are confined to a few areas, the hospital, White Chappel, the West End, and The Docks.
+The citizens, which I mentioned above, are confined to a few areas, the hospital, White Chapel, the West End, and The Docks.
 However, once you reach these areas, they are quite dense with activity as you have about 10-15 citizens in each area.
 My big issue here though is that you can’t ‘track’ people.
-Okay, using your vampire-vision, you can see through walls as you see the person blood running through their veins, but that has limited visibility.
+Okay, using your vampire vision, you can see through walls as you see the person blood running through their veins, but that has limited visibility.
 It would have been nice to have the game guide you to a person or show them on the map ala Harry Potters magical map style.
 I think I must have spent about 2-3 hours during my 30-hour playthrough just looking for people because they wander around in their area.

 One of the other issues I had was in relation to its trophies – it’s also the reason I haven’t started my second ‘Blood-Thirsty’ playthrough yet (as my first playthrough I refused to drink anyone’s blood and obtained the trophy for doing so).
 A few of the trophies relate to collecting all of the different types of weapons and finding all of a certain type of collectable.
 I wouldn’t have an issue with this but, just like everything else, you can’t go back once you’ve gone forward.
 Basically, once you reach the final chapter of the game, you can no longer proceed to look around London for the things you missed.
 As such, I now need to play the game again in order to get the chance to try and find everything.
 This isn’t a big issue, but it would have been nice if the game allowed you to go back to London purely to find the other items upon completing the game.

-As I was playing the game without sucking anyone, you obtain a lot less experience, as each person gives you about 3k XP points yet you’re lucky if you end a day with 2-3k when you’re not eating people.
+As I was playing the game without sucking anyone, you obtain a lot fewer experience points, as each person gives you about 3K XP yet you’re lucky if you end a day with 2-3k when you’re not eating people.
 Yet I ended the game as a level 25 vampire with all level five weapons (the ones I was using).
-As such, the end boss was a joke – with the weapons I had, I was able to take them down on my first attempt with very little issues.
+As such, the end boss was a joke – with the weapons I had, I was able to take them down on my first attempt with very few issues.
 In perspective, before going up against them I fought a werewolf-style beast on the street, which was level 34, and that killed me 4 times before I beat it up – it was more of a challenge than the end boss.